rgambord/c99-doc/doc/sections/6/7/5/index.rst

 .. _9899_6.7.5p2:

+.. container:: snum

+   :ref:`2 <9899_6.7.5p2>`

-:ref:`2 <9899_6.7.5p2>` Each declarator declares one identifier, and asserts that when an operand of the same form as the declarator appears in an expression, it designates a function or object with the scope, storage duration, and type indicated by the declaration specifiers.
+Each declarator declares one identifier, and asserts that when an operand of the same form as the declarator appears in an expression, it designates a function or object with the scope, storage duration, and type indicated by the declaration specifiers.

 .. _9899_6.7.5p3:

+.. container:: snum

+   :ref:`3 <9899_6.7.5p3>`

-:ref:`3 <9899_6.7.5p3>` A full declarator is a declarator that is not part of another declarator.
+A full declarator is a declarator that is not part of another declarator.
 The end of a full declarator is a sequence point.
 If, in the nested sequence of declarators in a full declarator, there is a declarator specifying a variable length array type, the type specified by the full declarator is said to be variably modified.
 Furthermore, any type derived by declarator type derivation from a variably modified type is itself variably modified.

 .. _9899_6.7.5p4:

+.. container:: snum

+   :ref:`4 <9899_6.7.5p4>`

-:ref:`4 <9899_6.7.5p4>` In the following subclauses, consider a declaration
+In the following subclauses, consider a declaration

 .. code-block:: text